nojronatron/file-sync-win/README.md

 1. Run the installer (setup.exe) from the ClickOne Publish folder (TBD).
 1. Find the directory where Winlink Express stores its message files.
 1. Run the Executable and enter the directory path into the UI (Future).
 1. A separate folder will have 'FileSyncAPI.exe' along with some DLL files.
-Run 'FileSyncAPI.exe' to host the Server component.
+Run 'FileSyncAPI.exe' to host the Server component (additional configuration might be necessary in a future revision).
 1. Optional: Just run 'FileSyncAPI.exe' on any computer where you want to collect "client" data
 1. Client (required), Server (optional): Enter the Server's IP address and port number into the UI. *Note: This step may change in a future version*
-1. Both: Click the 'Start' button to begin the File Monitoring process.
+1. Client: Click the 'Start' button to begin the File Monitoring process.
 Click 'Stop' to stop it.
-1. Client: Whenever a new file is created in the configured directory, the Client UI will display the filename and a log entry will be created in the same directory as the executable.
+1. Client: Whenever a new file is created in the configured directory, the Client UI will display the discovered filename, log the parsed entry, and send the parsed data to the configured Server.
+If there is no server configuration, no data will be sent.
-1. Whenever the client detects a new file with bib data, it will send that data to the configured Server.
-1. Server: When the bib data is received, it will be logged to a file in the same directory as the executable.
+1. Server: When the bib data is received, it will be logged to a file in the same directory as 'FileSyncAPI.exe'.

 ### Other Behavior Expectations